AdamQuadmon/turbopandarepo/README.md

 ### Other commands

-- `pnpm up -L -r -i` - to interactively and recursively update dependencies to latest versions
+- `pnpm up -L -r -i` - interactively and recursively update dependencies to latest versions
-- `pnpm add react --filter web` - to add a package to a specific workspace
+- `pnpm add react --filter web` - add packages to a specific workspace
+- `pnpm add contentlayer --filter './apps/*'` - add packages to a specific path

 #### notes on adding a packages